Get your personal plan match in 2 minutes

 At $100–$200/session for a therapist, the 22 uncovered sessions (if you go weekly) cost $2,200–$4,400 out of pocket annually.
 That's real money — but it's still far better than what Medi-Share or Samaritan offer.

 Pre-existing mental health conditions: If you have a documented history of depression, anxiety, PTSD, or other mental health conditions, most plans will classify these as pre-existing and apply a 12-24 month waiting period even for the limited coverage they do offer.
-Zion's immediate pre-existing coverage is a notable exception.
+Zion shares high blood pressure, high cholesterol, and type-2 diabetes from day 1, but pre-existing mental health conditions are not on that list — like other pre-existing conditions, they phase in over your first few years.

 The Real Cost If You Use Therapy